dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 ^^^^^^^^^^^

 After the refinement is done the next step is integration, which is performed by the program :doc:`dials.integrate <../programs/dials_integrate>`.
-Mostly, the default parameters are fine, which will perform XDS-like 3D profile fitting.
-However, for datasets with very weak background, such as this, the default :samp:`nsigma` background outlier rejection algorithm tends to underestimate the real background value.
-This is because that method is only really appropriate for values from a normal distribution, which is a poor approximation for a Poisson distibution with a small mean, and significant skewness.
-For this reason we switch off all outlier rejection from the background calculation.

-From checking the output of :samp:`dials.integrate -c` we see that the full parameter to do this is given by :samp:`integration.background.simple.outlier.algorithm=null` but partial string matching can be used for command line parameters when the partial match is unambiguous.
-This saves a lot of typing!
+Mostly, the default parameters are fine for Pilatus data, which will perform XDS-like 3D profile fitting while using a generalized linear model in order to fit a Poisson-distributed background model.
 We will also increase the number of processors used to speed the job up.

 ::

-  dials.integrate refined_experiments.json refined.pickle \
+  dials.integrate refined_experiments.json refined.pickle nproc=4
-  background.algorithm=glm nproc=4

-The log file is quite long.

 .. container:: toggle